TBleess/Website_New/pages/9_Not_in_Menu/ctf-rcs-survey.md

 Send spreadsheet to Rob Kemp, Demographer, at [robert.kemp@state.co.us ![email](/images/email_link.png 'send email')](mailto:robert.kemp@state.co.us) to respond.

-If you do not ahve any changes, a simple email noting that is enough.
+If you do not have any changes, a simple email noting that is enough.

 ## Previous Data